-What is mean by prototype?
+What is mean by Prototype?

-A prototype is a preliminary or first built working model of the desired product.
+A software prototype is a preliminary or first built working model of the desired product.
 It represents and resembles the original, desired product, in terms of basic or limited features or functionalities, but lacks the completeness.
-This operational dummy, gives the overview of the final product, which is to be developed.
+This operational dummy, gives an overview of the final product, which is to be developed.

 What is Prototype Model?

 It is one of the forms of the Software Development Cycle (SDLC) models, which is based on the quick initial development of the prototypes based on the currently available or limited requirements.
-This enables the developers, to understand the further requirements that needs to be implemented in the software product, through receiving feedbacks, in respect of delivered prototype, from the client.
+This enables the developers, to understand the further requirements that need to be implemented in the software product, through receiving feedbacks, in respect of delivered prototype, from the client.

-These prototypes are developed, through less formal or informal way of development process i.e. each prototype is developed through specified, traditional way of development process, viz planning, designing, implementation & development, but each of these phases lacks detailing and strict adherence to the requirements.
+These prototypes are developed, through a less formal or informal way of development process i.e. each prototype is developed through specified, the traditional way of development process, viz planning, designing, implementation & development, but each of these phases lacks detailing and strict adherence to the requirements.

-What happens during software prototype development process?
+What happens during software Prototype Development Process?

 - What is currently available or limited known requirements are used to begin the development process.